Ecommerce website traffic is a requirement, no matter what you want to sell online.

 - Organize your site architecture so that users can find products quickly.

-- Use long-tail keywords to improve chances of ranking higher.
+- Use long-tail keywords to improve your chances of ranking higher.

 - Use your keyword in the URLs and titles.